 At LoveCrafts we believe that the joy of making is for everyone – from every race, culture, and part of the world.
 We knit, we crochet, we make, we love.
-However, we and many other voices have become painfully aware that people of colour are underrepresented, and that their history is also not adequately documented.
-This year, important discussions on social media in the craft community (and beyond) have taken place.
-Vital conversations on racism, representation, and diversity.
-Each of us plays a part in shaping how we act now, how we make fundamental changes to ensure we create a craft community, where all makers, no matter their race, gender, sexual orientation, age, religion or disability feel welcomed, heard, valued and respected.
+However, Black makers are underrepresented, and their history has been inadequately documented.
+This year, the murder of George Floyd at the hands of police brutality sparked Black Lives Matter rallies across the world.
+Vital conversations on racism, representation, and diversity have taken place in the craft community and beyond.
+Each of us plays a part in shaping how we act now, how we make fundamental changes to ensure we create a craft community where all makers, no matter their race, gender, sexual orientation, age, religion or disability feel welcomed, heard, valued and respected.

 Support BIPOC in Fiber